josegonzalez/python-aws-hostname/README.rst

     aws-hostname -r $REGION -a $ACCESS_ID -s $SECRET_KEY -i $INSTANCE_ID > /etc/hostname
     hostname -F /etc/hostname

+You can also run it with the -u flag to connect using IAM profile instead of the access/secret key.

 In cases where it is run against a non-autoscale group node, it will fallback to the ``Name`` attribute of the instance.